 Of course, Christmas can be a tricky period even for those of us who don't face these kinds of health issues.
-With seemingly endless lists of presents to buy, social commitments aplenty, events and dinners to plan, and not to mention an overload of booze and bad food, it can undoubtedly be overwhelming.
+But for those with dementia, it can often be even more confusing.

-She explained, “It [Christmas] leads to a change in their routines; and routine can be really important for people with dementia.
-It’s also very busy, with lots going on, which can be overwhelming and disorientating.
+"Christmas leads to a change in their routines, and routine can be really important for people with dementia," says Gemma Jolly, from the Alzheimer's Society.
+"It’s also very busy, with lots going on, which can be overwhelming and disorientating."

 Plus, it can be a time filled with the weight of expectations, of fun experiences and special moments.
-But it can be hard for someone with dementia to meet these expectations – which can be difficult for people to understand.
+"But it can be hard for someone with dementia to meet these expectations – which can be difficult for people to understand," says Gemma.

-Alongside the bewilderment at all the changes Christmas brings, there's also the sense of isolation that can be pervasive at this time of year - not only people with dementia, but for their careers too.
-Gemma told w&h, “For carers, they often have the stress of Christmas generally, and then a sense of responsibility for the person with dementia and trying to keep them involved, safe and happy – this can be difficult.
+"Alongside the bewilderment at all the changes Christmas brings, there's also the sense of isolation that can be pervasive at this time of year - not only people with dementia, but for their careers too," says Gemma.
+"For carers, they often have the stress of Christmas generally, and then a sense of responsibility for the person with dementia and trying to keep them involved, safe and happy – this can be difficult."

-“Changes to the person’s routines may mean they start to behave differently and this can be hard for carers to manage.
-It can also be exhausting and isolating (as caring is in general)."
+Some people may struggle to cope and feel alone.
+"Changes to the person’s routines may mean they start to behave differently and this can be hard for carers to manage," says Gemma.
+"It can also be exhausting and isolating (as caring is in general)."

 It might be tricky to face that things might not be able to run like clockwork if a loved one is living with dementia.

 Dementia can be unpredictable, and releasing the pressure to stick to firm demands on your time and rigid schedules can help everyone to feel a bit more relaxed.

-Gemma said, “It’s about being prepared to be flexible and adaptable, not so much that the person may be upset (although they may) but the festivities will work best if they meet the needs and abilities of the person with dementia.
-If you try to force them to follow a pre-set plan and it’s not working it may be distressing and upsetting for everyone."
+"It’s about being prepared to be flexible and adaptable, not so much that the person may be upset (although they may) but the festivities will work best if they meet the needs and abilities of the person with dementia," says Gemma.
+"If you try to force them to follow a pre-set plan and it’s not working it may be distressing and upsetting for everyone."

-It can also be helpful to work to their schedule - but accept that if things change, it's not the end of the world.
-The Alzheimer’s Society explained that if, for example, you were planning the big Christmas meal in the evening, but the person with dementia usually eats their biggest meal at midday, it could be helpful to adapt to their timings.
+"It can also be helpful to work to their schedule - but accept that if things change, it's not the end of the world," says Gemma.
+For example, you were planning the big Christmas meal in the evening, but the person with dementia usually eats their biggest meal at midday, it could be helpful to adapt to their timings.
 Equally, if they don't want to eat much at midday either, don't make a big deal out of it.